Embark on an exciting voyage! Enjoy numerous animatronic animals and corny jokes from the boat’s skipper on Jungle Cruise.

 - Animals featured in the Jungle Cruise include pythons, elephants, zebras, giraffes, gazelles, lions, hippos, and crocodiles.

-- 16 titled boats, 14 of which utilize alliteration—“Amazon Annie,” “Nile Nelly,” and “Volta Val” to name three—are featured in the Jungle Cruise.
+- 16 titled boats, most of which utilize alliteration—“Amazon Annie,” “Nile Nelly,” and “Volta Val” to name three—feature in the Jungle Cruise.
 One of these vessels, “Kwango Kate,” was taken out of service in 2000.

-- The elaborate Cambodian temple scene is not included in Disneyland’s version of the Jungle Cruise.
+- The elaborate Cambodian temple scene does not appear in Disneyland’s version of the Jungle Cruise.

-- In August 2015, a film adaptation of Jungle Cruise starring Dwayne “The Rock” Johnson was announced.
+- A film adaptation of Jungle Cruise, starring Dwayne “The Rock” Johnson released in July of 2021.

 Sponsored Ad: Learn more about Hidden Mickey details and location throughout Walt Disney World in A Field Guide to Walt Disney World’s Best Kept Secrets .